TURKEY in AFRICA

 I. Turkey’s objectives in Africa

-- Gaining that status of top-tier international power
+• Gaining the status of top-tier international power

 Like diplomatic connections, trade volume dramatically increased since 2003: it has been multiplied by 5.
 In addition to its dynamic manufacturing industry, Turkey’s economic influence in Africa relies on its private sector that actively competes for megaprojects like railway infrastructures, hospitals, mosques, sport facilities…